+Loyola University New Orleans offers a 100% online master of science in nursing (M.S.N.) degree to prepare nurses for high-demand, specialized positions in health care.
 The demand for nurses is expected to grow 16% from 2016-2026, according to the Bureau of Labor Statistics.
 For nurses with advanced degrees and specializations, the projection nearly doubles to a staggering 31%.
-To prepare nurses for these high-demand, specialized positions, Loyola University New Orleans offers a 100% online Master of Science in Nursing (MSN) degree.
-Read on to learn more about the different options Loyola offers in our online MSN programs to help you leverage your past education and find the best route to the career you’ve always wanted.
+Read on to learn more about the different options Loyola offers in our online M.S.N. programs to help you leverage your past education and find the best route to the career you’ve always wanted.

 for applicants with a non-nursing bachelor’s degree

 This R.N. to M.S.N. program, also known as the “M.S.N.
 Bridge” program, is designed for students who are entering with a diploma or an associate degree in nursing and a non-nursing bachelor’s degree.
 This online M.S.N. program is a “fast track” to the M.S.N., in which students earn the M.S.N. without earning a terminal B.S.N.
 Students will receive a B.S.N. equivalency recognized by the Louisiana State Board of Nursing.

 for applicants with a bachelor of science in nursing